Fallas: La Plantà

 On the day of the 15th, all of the falles infantils are to be finished being constructed, and later that night all of the falles majors (big Falles) are to be completed.
 If not, they face disqualification.

+Once the City Falles Major is finally done a fireworks display -Amb de las Falles - is held at City Hall Square to pay tribute to everyone who made these works possible.

 L'Ofrena de flors

-In this event, the flower offering, each of the casals fallers takes an offering of flowers to the Virgin Mary as Our Lady of the Forsaken.
-This occurs all day during 17–18 March.
+In this event, the flower offering, each of the casals fallers takes an offering of flowers to the Virgin Mary, titled as Our Lady of the Forsaken, principal patroness of the city of Valencia and the wider Community.
+This occurs all day during 17–18 March, the first day attended by the Fallera Major and her court.
 A statue of the Virgin Mary and its large pedestal are then covered with all the flowers.

 Els Castells and La Nit del Foc

 On the nights of the 15, 16, 17, and 18th there are firework displays in the old riverbed in València.
 Each night is progressively grander and the last is called La Nit del Foc (the Night of Fire).

 Cavalcada del Foc

-On the final evening of Falles, at 7:00 pm on 19 March, a parade known in Valencian as the Cavalcada del Foc (the Fire Parade) takes place along Colon street and Porta de la Mar square.
+On the final evening of Falles, at 7:00 pm on 19 March, a parade known in Valencian as the Cavalcada del Foc (the Fire Parade) takes place along Colón street and Porta de la Mar square.
 This spectacular celebration of fire, the symbol of the fiesta's spirit, is the grand finale of Fallas and a colourful, noisy event featuring exhibitions of the varied rites and displays from around the world which use fire; it incorporates floats, giant mechanisms, people in costumes, rockets, gunpowder, street performances and music.